wentuoc/tp/docs/UserGuide.md

 ![UpdatedViewCommandWorkingSample.png](diagrams/UpdatedViewCommandWorkingSample.png)

-### Delete a recipe from the preloaded recipes list: `delete`
+### Delete a meal from the Recipes List: `delete`

-This command allows user to view the ingredients of a recipes from the preloaded recipes list or the recipe list that the user selected.
+This command allows the user to delete a meal from the Recipes List.

 Syntax:
 ```